lino-framework/cg/docs/dp.rst

 Development providers
 =====================

-A :term:`development provider` employs a team of :term:`developers <developer>` or other :term:`software engineers <software engineer>` and operates an infrastructure for their collaboration.
+A :term:`development provider` provides the following services, either as an independent freelancer or as a team of :term:`developers <developer>` or other :term:`software engineers <software engineer>` with an infrastructure for their collaboration.

-This section describes the work of a :term:`development provider`.

 Development services
 ====================